The Difference: Yakisoba vs Soba vs Ramen vs Udon vs Somen

 Ingredients

-Typical ingredients used in Yakisoba are pork belly, cabbage, carrot, onion, and bean sprouts.
+Typical ingredients for Yakisoba are pork belly, cabbage, carrot, onion, and bean sprouts.

-Many Japanese people like to dress Yakisoba with mayonnaise or spicy mayo, in addition to sprinkling Aonori (green seaweed powder) and Katsuobushi (dried bonito shavings) on the noodles.
+Many people like to dress Yakisoba with mayonnaise or spicy mayo and sprinkle Aonori (green seaweed powder) and Katsuobushi (dried bonito shavings) on the noodles.

-As a garnish, Beni Shoga (red pickled ginger) is commonly prepared for Yakisoba.
+We commonly prepare Beni Shoga (red pickled ginger) as a garnish for Yakisoba.

 (Back)